Character Witness Letter for Court (20 Examples + Tips)

 What is a Character Witness Letter?

-A character witness letter is a document that is often used in judicial cases to demonstrate a defendant’s personality, morals, and reputation.
-It is written by a person that is well acquainted with the defendant.
-The character witness letter is often used in child custody cases, drunk driving occurrences, or severe criminal cases where it is requested.
+It is written by a person who is well acquainted with the defendant.
+The letter is often used in child custody cases, drunk driving occurrences, or severe criminal cases where it is requested.

 Purpose of using it

-If You are a Requester
+If you are a requester

-The defendant of the crime should take time to select a suitable advocate for the character witness letter.
+The defendant in the crime should take time to select a suitable advocate for the character witness letter.
 The best referee will stem from the defendant’s personal and professional life.
-Individuals in the accused person’s social network that are willing to donate their time to advocate on the defendant’s behalf should be among the first.
+Individuals in the accused person’s social network who are willing to donate their time to advocate on the defendant’s behalf should be among the first.
 The defendant should also ensure that those highlighted in the list are willing to see the process through to the end, as it can be stressful and exhausting, especially when dealing with serious charges.

 Individuals with respectable occupations like teachers, school administrators, and religious leaders are among the most suitable candidates to be selected.
-However, family and friends do not always make the best candidates as they are perceived to be biased witnesses.
+However, family and friends do not always make the best candidates, as they are perceived to be biased witnesses.

 Who can act as a referee?